HenryDykhne/stock-news/README.md

 >Then the software will show a list of article links from google that have been marked as trustworthy or not according to any imported blacklists.

 #### Analysis:
-* The implementation of check news stocks is contained in the `stockNews.App` class, specifically in the method `checkNews`.
+* The implementation of check stockNews.news stocks is contained in the `stockNews.App` class, specifically in the method `checkNews`.
 * Single responsibility: While the `checkNews` method does many things, it is actually putting together the many other processes to produce an output.
-The newsApi adn newsFilter handle their own parts of the work and nothing else.
+The newsApi and newsFilter handle their own parts of the work and nothing else.